-UTILITY RESTORATION AND INFRASTRUCTURE REBUILDING PROGRAM ¿ EMERGENCY AND TEMPORARY SERVICE RESPONSE --- The Utility Restoration and Infrastructure Rebuilding Program¿s Partial Action Plan received the United States Department of Housing and Urban Development (HUD) approval on September 15, 2003.
+CATEGORY TWO--PERMANENT RESTORATION AND INFRASTRUCTURE IMPROVEMENTS--- The Utility Restoration and Infrastructure Rebuilding Program¿s Partial Action Plan received the United States Department of Housing and Urban Development (HUD) approval on September 15, 2003.
 This Plan details the proposed expenditure of \$750 million to restore, rebuild, and revitalize utility infrastructure of Lower Manhattan.
 Empire State Development Corporation (ESDC) in consultation with the Lower Manhattan Development Corporation (LMDC) and with the cooperation of the New York City Economic Development Corporation (EDC) is administering the Plan.
-Plan details include funding the following activities: (1) Category One ¿ Emergency and Temporary Service Response; (2) Category Two ¿ Permanent Restoration and Infrastructure Improvements; (3) Category Three ¿ Service Interference; (4) Category Four ¿ Construction of Carrier Neutral Lateral Conduits; (5) Category Five ¿ Construction of Redundant Fiber Connections; (6) Category Six ¿ Mandated Infrastructure Improvements --- As outlined in Partial Action Plan S-2, Category Two pertains to permanent restoration and infrastructure improvements.
-The application submission deadline for Category Two was December 31, 2004, and amended applications accepted through March 31, 2005.
-As of March 31, 2005, Category Two reimbursement requests were received from Consolidated Edison (Con Edison), Verizon communications, and the AT& T Corporation.
-Category Two requests totaled \$383,614,301.03.
-The following represents the number of Lower Manhattan businesses and residential customers that will be served by the utilities for Category Two reimbursements: (1) Number of Low/Mod income persons - 29,799 (2) Number of Low Income persons - 21,072 (3) Number of persons - 60,122 (4) Number of businesses ¿ 55,857.
+Plan details include funding the following activities: (1) Category One - Emergency and Temporary Service Response; (2) Category Two - Permanent Restoration and Infrastructure Improvements; (3) Category Three - Service Interference; (4) Category Four - Construction of Carrier Neutral Lateral Conduits; (5) Category Five - Construction of Redundant Fiber Connections; (6) Category Six- Mandated Infrastructure Improvements --- As outlined in Partial Action Plan S-2, Category Two pertains to permanent restoration and infrastructure improvements.
+The application submission deadline for Category Two was December 31, 2004, and amended applications accepted through June 30, 2005.
+As of March 31, 2006, Category Two reimbursement requests were received from Consolidated Edison, Inc. Verizon Communications, and the AT& T Corporation.
+Category Two requests total \$383,614,301 Disbursements to date for Category Two total \$30,000,000, leaving a balance of \$300,000,000 of \$330 million allocation.
+The following represents the number of Lower Manhattan businesses and residential customers that will be served by the utilities for Category Two reimbursements: (1) Number of Low/Mod income persons - 29,799 (2) Number of Low Income persons - 21,072 (3) Number of persons - 60,122 (4) Number of businesses 55,857.
+There was no new activity in the quarter ending September 30, 2006.